Medicare in Alaska

 While Medicare doesn’t typically cover you outside of the U.S., if you’re an Alaskan traveling between your home state and the continental U.S. via Canada, you are covered if a medical emergency arises in transit.
 The same applies to residents of the continental U.S. traveling to Alaska via Canada.

-How do I Apply for Medicare in Alaska?
+How Do I Apply for Medicare in Alaska?

 You are eligible to get Medicare in AK if you’re a U.S. citizen age 65 or older.
 Regardless of your age, you can enroll in Medicare if you have end-stage renal disease or Lou Gehrig’s disease or have received Social Security Disability Insurance payments or Railroad Board benefits payments for 24 months.